Vauxhall D-Type

 The Vauxhall 25 h.p. chassis code D type is a car manufactured by Vauxhall from 1912 to 1922.
 More than 1,500 were supplied to the British Army in World War I for use as staff cars.
 Each Vauxhall chassis was sold with a three-year guarantee including regular inspections.

-The 25 hp car appeared for the first time at the Olympia Motor Show in November 1912 alongside two of its three stablemates: the 6-cylinder 5-litre 30 hp car and the lighter weight 25 hp Prince Henry.
+The 25hp car appeared for the first time at the Olympia Motor Show in November 1912 alongside two of its three stablemates: the 6-cylinder 5-litre 30hp car and the lighter weight 25hp Prince Henry.
 All cars had a new tapered bonnet which "runs flush into the body".
 The smallest Vauxhall 16-20 was not displayed.

 Vauxhall's 23-60 replaced the 25 in July 1922.

 History

 In 1911 Vauxhall introduced its Prince Henry which had much sporting success.
 Many of these cars were fitted with heavy bodies and to better cater for this trade, Vauxhall re-tuned the engine, de-rating the maximum power to 60 bhp.
 The 25 was marketed as the "weight carrying chassis".
 Top speed is around 60 mph.